bengardner/factorio-mods/bng-iron-golem/readme.md

 # Golem Auto Helper

-This helps with early-game tasks by doing the following actions as the player
+This helps with early-game tasks by doing the following actions:

   * Remove excess coal from Burner Mining Drills (allows a pair of drills to produce coal)
   * Adds coal to Burner Mining Drills
   * Adds coal to Stone and Steel Furnaces
-  * Adds ores to Stone and Steel Furnaces
+  * Adds ores/input to Stone and Steel Furnaces
-  * Removes full output stacks from Furnaces
+  * Removes output from Furnaces
   * Tops off (adds) coal to Boilers, vehicles, etc (anything that burns coal)
-  * Adds missing inputs to assemblers
-  * Basic logistics

-The player (or golem) must be able to reach the entity for items to be exchanged.
-The items are removed from and added to the inventory of a player of golem.

-## Golem

-A Golem is crafted from iron.
-It a humanoid figure that functions as a stand-in for the player.

-Actions that would transfer items to/from a player will go to a golem if the player isn't nearby or doesn't have the inventory space.

-It has an iron-chest sized inventory.

-It pulls jobs from the job queue and walks to the entity and services the entity.

-It will push inventory to a player if the item count is below the player's configured level.

-## Golem Provider Chest

-This is a chest that transfers all inventory to a nearby player or golem.
-Or rather, the player or golem will pull inventory from the chest, if possible.

-## Golem Storage Chest

-Excess inventory from the player or golem is dumped into Golem Storage Chests.
-A player or golem will grab needed items from Golem Storage Chest.
-Filters may be placed on slots to restrict what can go into the chest.

-In sufficient Storage chests may cause a golem to cease functioning.

-## Golem Request Chest

-A Golem Request Chest uses a filter to indicate that a slot should be filled with an item.
-A Golem will attempt to transfer items from inventory or storage to that container.

-## Golem Poles

-A Golem Pole is a non-colliding indicator of where golems should operate.
-If there is a pole nearby, the golem will move towards the pole.
-If there are multiple poles, it will navigate between them all.

-If there are no poles, then the golem will not wander, but stand in place after completing a job.
+  * Adds missing ingredients to assemblers
+  * Character logistics using inventory filter slots
+  * Moves items to/from storage chests (new entity)
+  * Provides a tower that does the same as the player

+The player/tower must be able to reach the entity for items to be moved.
+That uses the 'reach_distance' field from the character.
+The items are removed from and added to the inventory of a player.

+## Transfer Tower

+The Transfer Tower acts like the player.
+It has a larger radius (unless you changed the player reach).
+It is crafter from copper and iron and has inventory slots.
+(TODO) It uses uses electricity to transfer items.

+A Transfer Tower is also treated like a storage chest.

+They do not coordinate, so a request under one tower cannot be satisfied by another tower.
+(REVISIT: may be able to set a filter in the Transfer Tower to request items from other transfer towers.
+But that tends to create a loop.)

+## Chests

+There are three types of chests:
+  - storage
+  - provider
+  - requester

+These are smaller chests similar to their logistics counterparts.
+They can be crafted from an iron chest and some circuits, so they are cheaper that the real logistic chests.

+(TODO: base off real logistic chests?)

+### Provider Chest (based on "logistic-chest-passive-provider")

+This is a chest that requests that all inventory be removed once every 10 seconds.
+It is useful at the end of a mining belt.
+Items are moved by the player or tower.

+### Storage Chest (based on "logistic-chest-storage")

+This is the general "storage" chest.
+Excess inventory from the player is dumped into Storage Chests.
+Request inventory is taken from Storage Chests.

+Insufficient Storage chests may cause a tower to cease functioning.

+Player inventory and a Tower are treated like a storage chest.

+When inserting items, a storage chest is selected based on a score.
+The score is the number of items that can be inserted plus a bonus.
+  - bonus +1 if the chest is empty
+  - bonus +2 if the chest already contains that item

+This tends to keep one item per storage chest, if there are sufficient chests.

+### Request Chest (based on "logistic-chest-requester")

+A Request Chest uses a filter to indicate that a slot should be filled with an item.
+This produces a request to transfer items to that container.

+Since the tower/player automatically fills assembler ingredients, there isn't much of a use for this.
+Perhaps it could be used to bridge two towers by putting a requester at the edge of one tower and use a belt/inserter to move inventory to a Storage chest in the zone of another tower.

 ## Entity Item Transfers

+Only coal is used as a fuel.
+Not wood or solid-fuel.

 Each entity that can be services is tracked.
 One entity per tick is examined for possible service needs.

-If an entity needs to be serviced, then it is added to a "job" queue.
+If an entity needs to be serviced, then it sets NV field "request", "provide", and "priority".
-The job queue is consumed (and inventory moved) once per second by each actor (player or golem).

-For furnaces, the status value is used to determine if the entity needs service.

-  * working : the entity does not need service
-  * no_fuel : coal is added (half-stack)
-  * no_ingredients : ore is added matching entity.previous_recipe
-  * full_output : output is moved to the player inventory, if the result won't exceed the stack limit
+For generic refuel, if more than 1/2 a coal stack can be added, then a "request" entry is added.
+If the fuel item count < 3 the the priority is 3.
+Otherwise it is 2.
+The request is to top off the fuel.
+The same fuel type is requested if there is fuel present. (put in wood and it will keep filling with wood) If the fuel inventory slots are empty, then coal is requested.

+Furnaces use the generic refuel routine.
+They also use the generic recipe routine if the input item count < 10.
+They add a remove-all request if the output count is > 10.

+If a mining drill is NOT on coal ore, then it uses the generic refuel.
-For the mining drill, the coal level is maintained as follows:
+If a mining drill is on coal, then the coal level is limited.

-  * if less than 5, then a service is scheduled to add 10
+If below 5, then enough is added to reach 6.
-  * if full, then a service is scheduled to remove all but 10
+If above 1/2 stack, then enough is removed to each 6.

-For the boiler and other fueled entities, the coal level is maintained as follows:
+For the boiler and other fueled entities, the generic refuel routine is used.

-  * if a slot has less than 1/2 stack of fuel, then add more of the same fuel type
-  * if a slot is empty then add 1 stack of coal

 For the assembler, a service is scheduled if status==item_ingredient_shortage.
 On service, inventory is added to the assembler to produce 2 recipes.